 NCERT Solutions for Class 10 Science Chapter 16 Sustainable Management of Natural Resources

 Management of natural resources is the sixteenth chapter in the NCERT Class 10 Science textbook.
 It is a part of Unit 5 – Natural Resources, which is expected to hold 07 marks.
 The solutions provided here can prove quite helpful for last-minute revisions since they provide a quick summary of the types of questions that can be asked from this chapter.
-Our NCERT Solutions provide useful and relevant content to students that are studying NCERT textbooks.
+Our NCERT Solutions provide useful and relevant content to students studying from the NCERT textbooks.

 The topics that are covered under this chapter include: